GrumpyMetalGuy/docker-composer-backer-upper/README.md

 The utility detects which containers are being run by docker-compose on the current machine.
 Each running container's YAML file is inspected for local directory mappings, and if any are found, the container is stopped.
-The directories are backed up to a folder, then the container is restarted.
+The directories are backed up to a zipped tarfile, then the container is restarted.
 Stopping the containers before copying the files means that there is no possibility of the files being modified during the copy, or held open to prevent the copy taking place.

 [Docker volumes](<https://docs.docker.com/engine/storage/volumes/>) are not backed up, as these may be used by multiple containers, so it would be more difficult to shut all of these down before backing the volumes up.